aacebedo/dnsdock/readme.md

 - No support for Javascript plugins.

+- There's a slight difference in a way image names are extracted from a container.
+Skydock uses the last tag set on image while dnsdock uses the specific tag that was used when the container was created.
+This means that if a new version of an image comes out and untags the image that your container still uses, the DNS requests for this old container still work.

 #### Usage

 Dnsdock connects to Docker Remote API and keeps an up to date list of running containers.
 If a DNS request matches some of the containers their local IP addresses are returned.